kailash-manasarovar/statement/docs/timeline/2024/october.md

 ### The upstairs neighbor

-- On the Monday evening I'm back in my apartment, the upstairs neighbor makes vomiting noises continually.
+- On the Monday evening I'm back in my apartment, the upstairs neighbor makes loud vomiting noises continually.
+- It's an act, he's not sick.
 - He's warning me about the pesticides and the poison.
+- He doesn't want me to die, but he'll be in danger if he formally helps me.

 ### A small black plastic or rubber item

-- Somewhere in the house on the floor I see a little, black plastic item.
+- Somewhere in the house on the floor I find a small black plastic or strong-rubber item.
 - I can't figure out what it is.
-- It looks a bit like lego, or a rubbery part from some larger item.
+- It looks like a bit of lego, or a part that fell off some larger object; like the rubber feet on kitchen chairs might.
-- I'm wondering now if it was off some farming machinery that came in with them when they got the OK to murder me and doused all my belongings in pesticides over those few days while the router was down.
+- I'm wondering now if the item was from farming machinery that they used in my apartment to douse all my belongings with pesticides.
-- Or, I also thought that their sedating mechanisms might come in little remote control plastic boxes like these which you could bring in when your target was out, and leave somewhere they won't look, and then trigger from the next apartment when she's gone to bed.
+- Or, I also wondered if their remote-control sedating mechanisms might come in little plastic boxes like these which you could get the conspiring neighbor to leave under a victim's bed just before they came home and was this a remnant.
-- But that might be a bit risky.
+- I guess thousands do know what it was; and maybe even saw it come off.

 ### Mary breaks

-- On one evening over these few days before I left for London, I had my little statue of Mary in my hand and it was if she jumped out and onto the floor, smashing into pieces.
+- On one evening, I had my little statue of Mary in my hand, and it was if she jumped out and onto the floor, smashing into pieces.
 - A sign, but not for me.

 ### Couple in hotel room

+- I start seeing really concerning and obvious spy-cam photography on fake accounts.
-- Fake accounts post profile pics of couples in hotels rooms.
+- These are views of people in hotels rooms.
-- I see a young Spanish couple lying down together.
+- I see a young Spanish-looking couple lying down together on the bed about to have sex.
-- I know it is a hotel room as the furniture is sparse and the hotel style is very familiar to me.
+- I know it is a hotel room, as the furniture is sparse and the hotel style is very familiar to me.
-- Someone is telling me everything that the porn-gangs of Spain are free to do without consequence.
+- Someone is telling me everything that the porn-gangs of Spain are doing freely and with no fear of getting caught.

 ## YouTube with Kelly Oliver Dougall